Coffee has its Kopi Luwak, cheese has its Pule, and a strong contender in the honey world is Tupelo Honey.

 Unless you control everything that grows within a 3-mile radius of the apiary, it can be difficult to have a crop of honey from only one type of plant.

-Most of the honey we consume will be derived from a range of flowers.
+Most of the honey we consume comes from a range of flowers.
 If it’s out in the wilderness, you could get honey that tastes reminiscent of certain wildflowers surrounding the hives.

 To specialize in a crop of honey, the beekeeper has to situate their beehives strategically so that the bees focus only on the flowers you are targeting.